CogComp/talen/README.md

 A tool for annotating word sequences.

-Note: this requires a file called config/folders.txt that maps a folder name (anything you want) to a path.
-This path must contain serialized TextAnnotations.

 ## Configuration

 On startup, this reads a file called [config/folders.txt](config/folders.txt), which contains paths to folders containing